nordquip/sousms/doc/UCTradeEngineSell.md

 	* Output error if user does not own number of shares being sold.
 	* Output transaction successful.
 4. Save or print receipt
-5. Logout or perform another transaction.
+5. Logout or perform another transaction starting again with number 2.